viamrobotics/docs/docs/get-started/quickstarts/control-motor.md

 description: "Use Viam to control a motor's speed and direction in just a few steps."
 ---

-You can use Viam to control a motor's speed and direction directly from [the Viam app](https://app.viam.com/), [the mobile app](/fleet/#the-viam-mobile-app), or [programatically](https://docs.viam.com/build/program/).
+You can use Viam to control a motor's speed and direction directly from [the Viam app](https://app.viam.com/), [the mobile app](/fleet/#the-viam-mobile-app), or [programmatically](/build/program/).

-### Requirements
+## Requirements

-- A board with a supported OS installed (such as Raspberry Pi)
+- A single-board computer with a supported OS installed (such as Raspberry Pi)
-- A motor connected to the board
+- A motor and compatible motor driver connected to the board
+- A power supply for the board
-- A motor driver (optional)
+- A separate power supply for the motor

 Follow these steps to control your motor: